 Be realistic!
 Maybe in theory you think you have an hour for cooking after picking up the kids from school, but in practice they are starving by the time you come home and if you don’t have a plan to feed them right away all hell will break loose.
 You better have either a nutritious snack available (calming their hunger without filling their tummy) or be ready to put dinner on the table.
 Either way, you need to plan – and cook – something ahead (or revert to food out of a box – again a matter of priorities in action).

-If you are lucky enough to have a partner or older child who can take charge of putting dinner on the table, factor them – and their schedule – in.
+Tip for families: If you are lucky enough to have a partner or older child who can take charge of putting dinner on the table, factor them in (along with their schedule).

-Keeping your priorities in mind, blog some time on your schedule.
+Keeping your priorities in mind, block some time on your schedule to cook.
 If you have a carefully designed meal plan, you can probably get away with 15 to 30 minutes on weeknights and 2 to 3 hours on the weekend.

 This is the routine that currently works for us: